jxnl/blog/docs/writing/posts/lgtmk.md

 - **Still Slow Metric**: AI-generated metrics.
 When using something like GPT4, things can become very slow.
 - **Fast Metrics**: Accuracy, Precision, Recall, MRR, NDCG, are computationally cheap given the labels.

-The goal of any engineer, fundamentally, is to reason about the trade-offs between fast metrics and slow data, and understanding that we need to iterate and oscillate between looking at the data and looking at metrics to improve our systems.
+The goal is to reason about the trade-offs between fast metrics and slow data.
+It takes a long time to get enough data so you can move fast.
+But if you never do that work, we're always gonna be stuck.

 ## Simple Metrics for Relevancy and Ranking